Table of Contents

 To go to the notch or not?

 We stopped for lunch near the cairn and contemplated our options.
-It’s another 1.6 kilometres to the true summit but from the cairn that distance can take anywhere from one to two hours depending on your hiking and navigation ability.
+It’s another 1.6 km to the true summit but from the cairn that distance can take anywhere from one to two hours depending on your hiking and navigation ability.

 There’s scrambling involved and if you don’t choose your route wisely as described by Gillean Daffern in her book – Kananaskis Country Trail Guide look out.
 Here’s what she says: “scramblers who continue along the ridge crest at this point nearly always come unglued at the notch.”
 Take heed.